snap-one/docs-driverworks-proxyprotocol/source/includes/94_thermostat_capabilities/_1-THERMOSTATCAPABILITIES.md

 `<setpoint_cool_resolution_c></setpoint_cool_resolution_c>`
 Double indicating the increments that the setpoint will follow, such as .1, .5, 1, 2, 5, etc. Default is 1.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][28] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][27] notification.

 `<setpoint_cool_resolution_f></setpoint_cool_resolution_f>`
 Double indicating the increments that the setpoint will follow, such as .1, .5, 1, 2, 5, etc. Default is 1.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][29] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][28] notification.

 `<setpoint_heat_max></setpoint_heat_max>`
 Integer indicating the highest temperature the heat setpoint can be configured as.
 Default is 88.
 If used, `_f `and`_c` do not need to be set but since this value is Celsius x 10 it will result in a potentially undesired Fahrenheit conversion.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED` ][30]notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED` ][29]notification.

 `<setpoint_heat_max_c></setpoint_heat_max_c>`
 Integer indicating the highest temperature the heat setpoint can be configured as.
 Default is 31.
 Best to use `_f `and `_c` and not the older celsius x 10 capability.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][31] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][30] notification.

 `<setpoint_heat_max_f></setpoint_heat_max_f>`
 Integer indicating the highest temperature the heat setpoint can be configured as.
 Default is 89.
 Best to use `_f `and `_c` and not the older celsius x 10 capability.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][32] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][31] notification.

 `<setpoint_heat_min></setpoint_heat_min>`
 Integer indicating the lowest temperature the heat setpoint can be configured as.
 Default is 40.
 If used, `_f` and `_c `do not need to be set but since this value is Celsius x 10 it will result in a potentially undesired Fahrenheit conversion.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][33] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][32] notification.

 `<setpoint_heat_min_c></setpoint_heat_min_c>`
 Integer indicating the lowest temperature the heat setpoint can be configured as.
 Default is 4.
 Best to use `_f` and `_c` and not the older Celsius x 10 capability.
-This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][34] notification.
+This capability can be changed through a [`DYNAMIC_CAPBILITIES_CHANGED`][33] notification.

 `<setpoint_heat_min_f></setpoint_heat_min_f>`